matthewsouther/educator-emily/src/pages/index.md

 heading: You can do this.
 I can help.
 subheading: Connect with them to help them soar.
 mainpitch:
-  title: "Let me help your child take off "
+  title: Let me help your child take off
   description: Your child was born a scientist, explorer, and problem solver.
 She
     learned to crawl, walk, and talk all through self-direction, internal motivation, and space to experiment.
 Now you can fuel that drive so she can